mxfoyster/UsingRealData1/README.md

 ## Problem with Github Push

 There is a potential problem.
-When pushing the data file, it decided to replace our `lf`'s with `cflf`'s.
+When pushing the data file, it decided to replace our `lf`'s with `crlf`'s.
 Therefore, if anyone clones this and uses the datafile as is, I am doubtful it will parse correctly!
 You can always download your own?